James A. Baker (government attorney): Private sector

 Baker's government service was interrupted twice by stints in the private sector.
 Baker was assistant general counsel for national security at Verizon Business from 2008 to 2009.
 He was associate general counsel with Bridgewater Associates from 2012 to 2014.
-He worked as director of National Security and Cybersecurity for the non-partisan, right-center leaning think-tank R Street Institute between January of 2018 and June of 2020.
+He worked as director of National Security and Cybersecurity for the non-partisan, right-center leaning think-tank R Street Institute between January 2018 and June 2020.

 Baker served as deputy general counsel at Twitter, Inc. from June 2020 to December 2022, until being fired publicly by CEO Elon Musk.
 Following the disclosure of internal Twitter communications ("Twitter Files") regarding limiting the distribution of a news article concerning materials from Hunter Biden's laptop on the platform in the leadup to the 2020 presidential election, Musk expressed concerns about Baker's possible role in its suppression and his alleged interference in the publication of "Twitter Files" as reasons for his termination.

-Controversy
+Controversies

+NSA surveillance

 In 2004, according to The Washington Post, Baker was responsible for the discovery that "the government's failure to share information" regarding the NSA electronic surveillance program had "rendered useless a federal screening system" insisted upon by the United States Foreign Intelligence Surveillance Court to prevent "tainted information"—in U.S. case law, "fruit of the poisonous tree"—from being used before the court.
 Baker was reported to have informed presiding federal judge Colleen Kollar-Kotelly of the FISC, whose complaints to the Justice Department led to the temporary suspension of the NSA program.

 In 2007, according to The Washington Post, Baker revealed that he had informed Attorney General Alberto Gonzales "about mistakes the FBI has made or problems or violations or compliance incidents" prior to Gonzales' April 2005 testimony before the Senate Judiciary Committee that "[t]here has not been one verified case of civil liberties abuse" after 2001.

+Alleged leaking

 In 2017, Circa reported that Baker was under a Department of Justice criminal investigation for allegedly leaking classified national security information concerning the Trump administration to the media.
 The probe, described as "a strange interagency dispute that ... attracted the attention of senior lawmakers", reportedly "ended with a decision not to charge anyone," per The Washington Post.